clm5506/NaiveTicket/README.md

 ### Exercise 2.17
 * How many parameters does the following constructor have and what are their types?
 ```
-public Book(String title, double price)
+public Book(String title, double price) CM - 2 parameters of types String and double respectively
 ```

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
+CM - int, object, String
 * Can you assume anything about the names of its fields?
+CM - no

 Work all Exercises from 2.19 to 2.58 that are **NOT** marked *Challenge exercise*.
 READ upto and INCLUDING section 2.15 of this chapter.